kestemm/work_examples/README.md

 # Project Examples
 Examples of projects from the Graduate Certificate in Computer Science.
 These were actual assignments and I in no way condone the use of these for cheating, see LICENSE.
-Feel free to help me improve them too!
+Feel free to help me improve them!

 AUTHOR: Kelsey Stemm                                CONTACT: kestemm@live.com